The stimulus

 FAQ

 Stimulus-Based Conversation is the spoken conversation after a visual stimulus.
 In English Oral, the current stimulus is a real-life photograph.
-In Chinese Oral, the conversation is based on a short clip, usually described as 看录像会话.
+In Chinese Oral, the conversation is based on a short clip, described on PSLEPrep as 看录像会话.

 Parents often use SBC when talking about English Oral, but the same broad idea applies across oral exams: the child responds to a stimulus, then extends their answer with reasons, examples, experience, and opinions.
 Use the correct subject terms when practising: English photo conversation, and Chinese 看录像会话 based on a 短片.